The Best Things To Do With 4 Days In Malta.

 Of course, I had to see the sights.
 I hope you’re ready for a jam-packed day because this one is about to be.
 First up was St Agatha’s Tower.
 You might know it better as the ‘Red Tower’.
 The views from the castle are spectacular.
 From here, you’re not too far from your next activity – Popeye’s Village.
 Yes, the original film set from the 1980 Robin Williams film.
 The best way to describe this quirky experience is an attraction park without the rides.
 Popeye’s village sure is entertaining though.
 Whilst you can typically expect to spend 1.5 hours here, there’s enough interactive events to take up the entire morning.
 Entrance fee is 12 euros and includes a souvenir postcard.
 Nice.

 Before I knew it, I’m strolling into the afternoon and heading towards St. Paul’s Metropolitan Cathedral.
-The cathedral is located within what feels like a little village, but there’s plenty to keep you occupied.
-A must-see, in my opinion.
 I loved browsing the cobbled paths, seeing the handmade glass stands and stopping at picturesque rooftops.
-One of the rooftops actually lead me towards Gustav Rooftop Café.
-The location was perfect for recharging at.
-The type of space nomads would welcome with open arms.
+One of the rooftops actually lead me towards Gustav Rooftop Café – The type of space nomads would welcome with open arms.
 Oh, and it’s the highest viewpoint in Mdina region.
-Whilst the food itself was pretty overpriced, they DO have gluten-free and vegan options which may appeal to you.
+Whilst the food itself was pretty overpriced, they DO have gluten-free/vegan options which may appeal to you.
 After scoffing down all the gluten-free cake I could lay my hands on, I made moves onto Mosta Rotunda.
 I’d highly suggest purchasing tickets to explore the underground shelters.
 I won’t give spoilers but you’ll gain a lot of first-hand insight into historical events.
 The entrance fee will set you back a small 3 euros.
 Upon reflection, Mosta Rotunda easily makes up my top 3 moments in Malta.
 I loved it.

 Day 3 – Fruit In The Middle Of Nowhere.